permafrozen/dot-nixe/README.md

 </div>

 ## About
+This configuration is my daily driver on my laptop.
+Be careful if you use it.
+> [!IMPORTANT]
-This is my `nixos` configuration, built with `flakes` and `home-manager`.
+> This is my `nixos` configuration, built with `flakes` and `home-manager`.
 I plan on heavy usage of `ags` for custom widgets (status bar, app launcher, etc.) after the launch of `ags v2`.
-This configuration is using the `unstable` branch for everything because of the availabilty of a lot of packages and services.
+This configuration is using the `unstable` branch > for everything because of the availabilty of a lot of packages and services.
 If you have questions or ideas for improvement feel free to tell me, I am always open for constructive critisism.

 ## Table of Contents
 - **[Installation](#installation)**